ijoshsmith/function-composition-in-swift/README.md

 ```
 If any of the functions return `nil`, none of the subsequent functions will be called.
 This is a nice Swifty addition to our  function composition toolbox.
 Remember, the `-->` and `-->?` operators can be used together.

+## Have fun
 That's all for this quick excursion into the world of function composition.
+It's definitely not a silver bullet, but it can lead to code that is easier to read and understand.
 Perhaps this style of coding feels right to you.
 If so, give it a try!